 iPhone 7 is Worlds Fastest Smartphone Beats One Plus 3 – The new iPhones are powered by the new A10 Fusion 64-bit processors compared to the 64-bit A9 processors of last year.
 The A10 chip has 4 cores instead of the 2 cores found on the A9 processor.
 Two of the four cores of A10 are designed for high power processing while the other two cores are meant to handle more mundane less taxing tasks.
 The result is that there is no need to keep the high powered cores running at all times which results in lower power consumption as the lowered powered cores take only 20% of the power required by the higher powered cores.
 The new GPU has 6 cores and is 50% faster than the GPU on A9.
 Exactly how fast the iPhone 7 is will become abundantly clear when we see the benchmarking scores.

-The AnTuTU benchmark result is record shattering; with a score of 178,397 the A10 Fusion blows away the competition.
-To put the score in perspective, the previous record holder was Qaulcomm’s Snapdragon 820 powered, OnePlus 3 having a score of 140,288 and Vivo Xplay 5 Elite scored 138,706.
+The AnTuTU benchmark result is record shattering; with a score of 178,397, the A10 Fusion blows away the competition.
+To put the score in perspective, the previous record holder was Qualcomm’s Snapdragon 820 powered, OnePlus 3 having a score of 140,288 and Vivo Xplay 5 Elite scored 138,706.
 The last year’s iPhone 6s has scored 133,781 which most current year’s models have not been able to beat.
-Without any contest, the iPhone 7 is the fastest smartphone and it seems it will retain the position for foreseeable future.
+Without any contest, the iPhone 7 is the fastest smartphone, and it seems it will retain the position for foreseeable future.

-We now know that the battery in both models have received a jump in capacities helped by the increased internal space due to removal of 3.5mm audio jacks.
+We now know that the battery in both models has received a jump in capacities helped by the increased internal space due to the removal of 3.5mm audio jacks.
 The iPhone 7 now sports a 1,960mAh battery, up 14% from the 1,715mAh one found in iPhone 6s and the iPhone 7 Plus sports a 2,900mAh battery, up 5.5% from 2,750mAh in the iPhone 6s Plus.
-According to Apple this translates to additional time of 2 hours for the iPhone 7 and 1 hour for the iPhone 7 Plus over the last year’s models.
+According to Apple, this translates to an additional time of 2 hours for the iPhone 7 and 1 hour for the iPhone 7 Plus over the last year’s models.

-The iPhone 7 has 2 GB of RAM, the same as that found on iPhone 6s, there has been no increase in the memory size.
+The iPhone 7 has 2 GB of RAM, the same as that found on iPhone 6s; there has been no increase in the memory size.
 The iPhone 7 Plus sports 3 GB RAM, up 50% from the 2 GB found on the iPhones 6s Plus.
-The increased RAM is necessary to handle the increased work load arising out of dual camera and larger display with considerably higher number of pixels.
+The increased RAM is necessary to handle the increased workload arising out of the dual camera and larger display with a considerably higher number of pixels.

 There is no change in display size and screen resolution for both the iPhone 7 models compared to previous year’s models.
-This would sound disappointing to some users who find the display resolution of the smaller iPhone 7 at 326 PPI to be lagging in terms of industry standards while the 401 PPI on the iPhone 7 Plus is respectable.
+This would sound disappointing to some users who find the display resolution of the smaller iPhone 7 at 326 PPI to be lagging regarding industry standards while the 401 PPI on the iPhone 7 Plus is respectable.

-However the display has got other upgrades like 25% increased brightness even though the current display seemed to be bright enough.
-Other improvements include features like wide colour gamut, cinema standard, colour management, improved 3D touch and enhanced haptic feedback.
+However, the display has got other upgrades like 25% increased brightness even though the current display seemed to be bright enough.
+Other improvements include features like wide color gamut, cinema standard, color management, improved 3D touch and enhanced haptic feedback.

 The measurements for the new iPhones remain the same.
 The expected cut in thickness after letting go of the audio jack did not materialize.
 The iPhone 7 remains 7.1mm thick while iPhone 7 Plus retains the 7.3mm thickness.

-The new iPhones have dropped the Space Grey colour and introduced two new black instead.
-The gorgeous looking glossy Jet Black in high gloss aluminum finish and a matte Black colour have been introduced.
+The new iPhones have dropped the Space Grey color and introduced two new black instead.
+The gorgeous looking glossy Jet Black in high gloss aluminum finish and a matte Black color have been introduced.
 The glossy black is a beautiful looking device but more prone to scratches.
 The silver, gold and rose gold have been retained without any change.

 The front camera for both devices has been bumped up to 7 megapixel camera instead of the 5 megapixel cameras found on the last year’s models.